Pfoxj/Main/contents/builders-day/index.md

   bio: Samer Hassan (PhD) is an activist and researcher, Fellow at the Berkman Center for Internet & Society (Harvard University) and Assistant Professor at the Universidad Complutense de Madrid (Spain).
 He has carried out interdisciplinary research in decentralized systems, social simulation and artificial intelligence resulting in 45 publications.
 He's UCM Principal Investigator in the EU-funded P2Pvalue project on building decentralized software for Commons-based peer production communities.
   isScienceFair: false
   home: Cambridge, MA
 - name: Sean White
   subtitle: Mozilla Foundation
   image: /static/img/people/sean_white.jpg
   bio: 'Sean White is a high-tech executive, entrepreneur, inventor, and musician who has spent his career leading innovative development of the experiences, systems, and technologies that enable creative expression, connect us to each other, and enhance our understanding of the world around us.
 He was most recently the founder and CEO of BrightSky Labs, a company he incubated while an EIR at Greylock Partners, and is currently teaching CS377m: HCI Issues in Mixed & Augmented Reality at Stanford University.'
   isScienceFair: false
   home: SF
 - name: Stefan Thomas
-  subtitle: Ripple.com/Interledger
+  subtitle: Interledger
   image: /static/img/people/stefan_thomas.jpg
   bio: "Stefan Thomas wants to live in a world where currency moves as frictionlessly as information.
 As CTO of Ripple, he is helping to build an Internet protocol that does just that.
 Stefan is one of the co-creators of the Interledger Protocol.
 The Interledger Protocol is a protocol suite for connecting blockchains and other ledgers.
 It\u2019s a neutral protocol for payments across different currencies and payment systems."
   isScienceFair: false